 What you must pay when Services that are covered for you vou get these services Podiatry services Covered services include: \$15 copay for each Medicare-covered podiatry Diagnosis and the medical or surgical treatment of visit. injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs 🍑 Prostate cancer screening exams There is no coinsurance, For men aged 50 and older, covered services include the copay, or deductible for an following - once every 12 months: annual PSA test.
 Digital rectal exam Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body 20% coinsurance for part or function.
 These include but are not limited to: Medicare-covered prosthetic colostomy bags and supplies directly related to colostomy devices. care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a 20% coinsurance for other mastectomy).
 Includes certain supplies related to prosthetic related medical supplies. devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.
 Prior authorization may be required.
-Pulmonary rehabilitation services \$20 copay per day for Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe Medicare-covered pulmonary chronic obstructive pulmonary disease (COPD) and an order rehabilitation services. for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are \$10 copay per day for covered for members who have moderate to very severe Medicare-covered pulmonary chronic obstructive pulmonary disease (COPD) and an order rehabilitation services. for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+A referral from your PCP is required.